 "I Dream a World," from the New World Symphony

-The Miami-based orchestra celebrates the artistic explosion emanating from 1920s New York, with music and poetry inspired by the Harlem Renaissance.
+The Miami-based orchestra celebrates the artistic explosion emanating from 1920s New York, with music and poetry inspired by the Harlem Renaissance, on demand.

 Part One — "Noir Reverberations: Music and Poetry of the Harlem Renaissance and Beyond"

 Poems, chamber music, and songs illuminate the artistic vitality of the Harlem Renaissance, with New Yorker poetry editor Kevin Young, the New World Symphony Fellows, and The Ambassador Chorale of Florida Memorial University.